 OOLU's payment plans allow customers between 18-24 months to pay back their systems and their flexible nature allows customers to extend this period should they encounter payment difficulties.

-OOLU will deploy 697 Solar Home Systems throughout Senegal where just under 44% of individuals do not have access to electricity.
+OOLU will deploy 697 Solar Home Systems throughout Burkina Faso where roughly 81% of individuals do not have access to electricity.